corrode/corrode.github.io/content/learn/migration-guides/java-to-rust/index.md

 ### Rethinking Null

-Rust eliminates null entirely.
-Instead of null checks and NullPointerExceptions, you work with `Option<T>`.
+Rust eliminates `null` entirely.
+Instead of `null` checks and `NullPointerExceptions`, you work with `Option<T>`.
 This type makes uncertainty explicit in your code, forcing you to handle cases where values might not exist.
 The compiler ensures you handle both success and failure paths.

-**This isn't just about safety - it's about efficiency.** In Java, defensive programming requires null checks at every public interface.
+In Java, defensive programming requires null checks at every public interface.
 It adds overhead even when you know the value can't be null.
 With Rust's references and ownership system, you can guarantee non-null values without runtime checks, making your interfaces both safer and faster.

-### From Inheritance to Interfaces
+### From Inheritance to Composition

-**Rust doesn't have class inheritance at all** - there's no equivalent to extending a class in Java.
+**Rust doesn't have class inheritance at all.** There's no equivalent to extending a class in Java.
 Instead, Rust uses traits, which are much closer to Java interfaces than to inheritance.

 This is actually the better approach.
 [Even James Gosling, Java's creator, has said he would have preferred pure interfaces over class inheritance if he could redesign Java.](https://softwareengineering.stackexchange.com/a/370519) Rust implements this vision through traits.
-You can even have trait inheritance by requiring one trait to implement another, but it's all interface-based composition rather than implementation inheritance.
+You can even have trait inheritance by requiring one trait to implement another, but it's all trait-based composition rather than implementation inheritance.

-**Traits encourage more flexible and maintainable code design.** Rather than building rigid inheritance hierarchies, you compose behavior through trait implementations.
+**Traits encourage more flexible and maintainable code design.** Rather than building rigid inheritance hierarchies, you **compose behavior** through trait implementations.
 This leads to systems that are easier to test, modify, and extend.

+It takes a while to get used to that approach.
+The key is to think in terms of capabilities (traits).
+For example, instead of a `Dog` class extending an `Animal` class, you might have a `Bark` trait that both `Dog` and `Wolf` implement.
+This leads to more reusable and modular code.

 ### Compiler as Collaborator